ruflin/Elastica/CONTRIBUTING.md

 Setup
 -----
-Elastica currently allows two setups for development.
-Either through vagrant or docker-compose.
-To use the vagrant environment, run `vagrant up`.
+Elastica uses docker for it's development environment.
 To use the docker environment, check out the Makefile for the necessary commands.
 * Run your changes / tests in the virtual environment to make sure it is reproducible.
-* Run the tests before creating the pull request using vagrant or docker-compose locally.
+* Run the tests before creating the pull request using docker-compose locally.

 Commands
 --------